Pets and Hardwood Floors

 We all know the beauty of a hardwood floor but you may also have been told that pets and hardwood flooring don’t mix.
 While hardwood flooring may not be an ideal flooring for pets, but carpet, laminate, and a variety of other flooring types aren’t either, it can be a satisfactory choice as long as you take necessary precautions and care.

 There are lots of pet owners that have hardwood flooring and it’s not a big deal.
-Accidents and scratching can be a concern but with some care you will be able to keep both your pet and your beautiful floors.
+Accidents and scratching can be a concern, but with some care you will be able to keep both your pet and your beautiful floors.
 Hardwood flooring is surprisingly resilient and can withstand normal use and even survive a puppy accident as long as it is cleaned up in a timely manner.
-Cleaning up accidents off hardwood is actually easier than cleaning it up off carpet so there are some benefits to the hard flooring type.
+Cleaning up accidents off hardwood is actually easier than cleaning it off carpet so there are some benefits to the hard flooring type.

 Accidents are one of the biggest concerns for people with cats and dogs.
 Training pads are a great option when you have an animal that is potty training and with time they will learn to wait until they are outside to take care of their business.
 Proper training is really important for protecting your hardwood.
 Pet stains are typically hard to remove from floors because the salt in the urine can seep into the wood and discolor it.
 Quick clean up can prevent staining and protect your floors.